jradxl/nebula-vpn/README.md

 # nebula-vpn
 An unofficial deb package, for my convenience, for Slack's Overlay network

-I wanted to install on a few Debian and Ubuntu machines, so I thought to try writin my first Debian package
+I wanted to install on a few Debian and Ubuntu machines, so I thought to try writing my first Debian package

 Sources:
 https://github.com/slackhq/nebula